 - Amazon VPC

 CloudFormation makes it easy to organize and deploy a collection of AWS resources and lets you describe any dependencies or special parameters to pass in at runtime.
-You can use one of the many CloudFormation sample templates -- either verbatim or as a starting point -- or create your own.
+You can use one of the many CloudFormation sample templates -- either verbatim or as a starting point.

 A template can be used repeatedly to create identical copies of the same stack (or to use as a foundation to start a new stack).
 You can capture and control region-specific infrastructure variations such as Amazon EC2 AMIs, as well as Amazon Elastic Block Store (EBS) and Amazon RDS snapshot names.

 Templates are simple JSON-formatted text files that can be placed under your normal source control mechanisms, stored in private or public locations such as Amazon S3, and exchanged via email.
 With AWS CloudFormation, you can "open the hood," to see exactly which AWS resources make up a stack.
 You retain full control and have the ability to modify any of the AWS resources created as part of a stack.

 To create the infrastructure you want, you enumerate what AWS resources, configuration values, and interconnections you need in a template and then let AWS CloudFormation do the rest with a few simple clicks in the AWS Management Console, one command by using the AWS command line interface, or a single requests by calling the APIs.
 You won’t have to recall the details of how to create and interconnect the respective AWS resources via their service APIs; AWS CloudFormation does this for you.
 You also don’t need to write a template from scratch if you start with one of the many sample templates that come with AWS CloudFormation.